Genseishin Justirisers: Genseishin Ken Riser

 Debuted in Episode 6 where Mio Tendo tells Riser Glen to summon his own Seishinjuu, Ken Riser is the combined form of Enoh and Riseross where Enoh forms the head and arms of the Ken Riser while Riseross forms the body and legs.
-In this form, Riser Glen becomes the main pilot within the cockpit of Riseross.
+In this form, Riser Glen becomes the main pilot within Riseross' cockpit, with Gant at his right side and Kageri at his left side.

 Ken Riser is a close-combat specialized Genseishin with its twin Katana Swords "Yuuhouken Riser Saber".
 He can perform close-ranged moves such as Arm Blazer, a chopping move that is ignited with heat-infused plasma, and Riser Burn in which it can activate its shoulder emblems to create a flame tornado that burns giant enemies.

 The Riser Sabers are used to perform two of its finishers: Its main finisher is the Mega Heat Slash, an extremely powerful attack which fuses both its Katanas into the single Brave Phoenix Sword that cleaves the enemies into two with Flame Energy, and Cross Fire-Burst which the Riser Sabers turn into long fiery whips and perform a highly destructive Flaming Cross-Slash on the enemy.

 Ken Riser has destroyed and annihilated more Kaijus than any other Genseishin, almost always with Mega Heat Slash.